xidemo/demo/README.md

   hierarchy control for the same products, which are distributed in different regions and by different channels.

   * [**Bundles**] - Popular bundles such as fos/sonata/nelmio are used for rapid prototyping, and some others (doctrineextra/fosrest) are intentionally not used for demonstration.
-For example, the file/image uploading, sluggify, and most api endpoints are handled manually.
+For example, the file/image uploading, helpers, security and most part of the api endpoints are handled manually.

   * [**Environment Setup**] -  A separate Testing environment can be accessed in console with '-e test' flag.
 A separate config file (config_bundles.yml) are created for third party libraries.